The Invisible Architect: Understanding Gravitational Force and Its Cosmic Reign From the gentle fall of an autumn leaf to the majestic dan...

 The value of G is a fundamental constant of

-times stronger than their gravitational attraction.
-Gravity only becomes
+is about 10³⁶ times stronger than their gravitational attraction.

-cannot be blocked or shielded.
-Unlike electromagnetism, where positive and
+gravity cannot be blocked or shielded.
+Unlike electromagnetism, where positive

 "negative mass."
 Mass (and energy) always produces attractive